-Replace Section 12-4 with: 12-4 MAINTAINING TRAFFIC
+Replace the headings and paragraphs of Section 12-4 with: 12-4 MAINTAINING TRAFFIC

-Section 12-4.01 includes general specifications for maintaining traffic through construction work zones.
+Section 12-4.01 includes general specifications for maintaining vehicular traffic through construction work zones.

 If local authorities regulate traffic, notify them at least 5 business days before the start of job site activities.
 Cooperate with the local authorities to handle traffic through the work zone and to make arrangements to keep the work zone clear of parked vehicles.